- GRADUATE STUDIES

 Advanced Recording Techniques

 The skills required in Recording Techniques (MU120) will be further developed through five recording projects.
 These projects will focus on the recording of musical instruments, post-production mixing, and the study of equalization, compression and reverb.
 Listening skills will be developed through in-class aural analysis and the study of producers and their techniques.
-The study of acoustics and audio theory will give the student a scientific back- ground in the skill of of recording.
+The study of acoustics and audio theory will give the student a scientific back- ground in the skill of recording.

 Read about instructor Lou Bunk.